DennisSchenkel/sessionminds-backend/README.md

 #### Known Unfixed Bugs

-No bugs are know at the time of submission.
+No bugs are known at the time of submission.

 ## Credits